fiquant/marketsimulator/doc/statistics.rst

 Statistics
 ==========

 Statistical functions operate on paths of function values and in general case it requires storing the function history and recalculating statistics each time.
-Every recalculation has at least O(M) time complexity where M is number of points involved and thus is quite time consuming.
+Every recalculation has at least O(M) time complexity where M is number of points involved and thus it is quite time consuming.

 Many statistical packages (like `pandas <http://pandas.pydata.org/>`_ and `ta-lib <http://ta-lib.org/>`_) provide a lot of useful functions that work on time series and in order to facilate interoperability with these libraries the market simulator provide handful adapters.

-In some cases (moving average, moving average etc) it is possible to introduce an incremental version that make every update in constant time and thus works much faster.
+In some cases (moving average, moving variance etc) it is possible to introduce an incremental version that make every update in constant time and thus works much faster.

 .. contents::
     :local: